Cultural Exchanges

 • native timbers organically patterned with ochres / hewn structure

-• echoes of soft voices
+• echoes of soft voices, whispering around the all encompassing space

-• water
+• history

 • cultural exchanges